Sanskar1123/Covid-19-Tracker/README.md

 1) THE SERVER SIDE -

-This is the program which can be used to add new entries to the existing databse.....
+This is the part of the program which can be used to add new entries to the existing databse.....
 In the server side login, you will be taken to a login screen where you have to use the given credentials -----:>

-USERNAME :    ADMIN
+USERNAME :    ADMIN      //All Capital letters

 PASSWORD :    vaccine